 - Understanding how cerebral blood flow regulation differs between men and women and how this varies throughout the lifespan.
 Specifically, we want to understand how men and women adapt to transient changes in blood flow to the brain.

 - Determining how neurovascular control of blood pressure is affected by aging and changes in sex hormones, particularly focusing on the autonomic control of blood pressure in women.

 - Establishing whether neurovascular control of blood pressure and blood flow are affected by autoimmune diseases, specifically in systemic lupus erythematosus patients, and how lifestyle and/or pharmacological interventions alter this neurovascular control.

 Successful aging is living without chronic, debilitating diseases and conditions that are typically associated with advancing age (coronary heart disease, diabetes, dementia, etc.).
 With an expanding aging population, identifying at risk individuals is key to prevention and promotion of successful aging.
 Dr. Barnes' research investigates potential risk factors for both cardiovascular disease and dementia.
 In addition, her studies will help identify therapeutic strategies that prevent or delay the onset of disease that will ultimately improve the quality of life in aging populations.

-- Edward C. Kendall Research Fellowship in Biochemistry Award, Mayo Clinic Alumni Association, 2014
+- Edward C. Kendall Research Award, Mayo Clinic Alumni Association, 2014

 - New Investigator Award, American Physiological Society, 2014